NYC-Camp/website/profiles/cod/modules/contrib/views_send/README.txt

 USAGE

- 1. Create a view and add at least one column containing E-mail addresses.
+ 1. Create a view and add at least one column containing e-mail addresses.
  2. [Optional] Expose Views filters to let the user easily build list of recipients using UI.
- 3. Add the "Global: Send E-mail" field to your view.
+ 3. Add the "Global: Send e-mail" field to your view.
 This field provides the checkboxes that allow the user to select multiple rows.
  4. Save the view, load the page, use exposed filters to build the list, select all or some rows and choose "Send e-mail".
- 5. Fill the message form to configure the E-mail.
-Use tokens to personalize your E-mail.
+ 5. Fill the message form to configure the e-mail.
+Use tokens to personalize your e-mail.
  6. Preview and send the message.

 DEPENDENCIES & INTEGRATION